Rubberoni/Kazeros-Guide-G2/docs/G2-1/Phase_3/Tiled_Arena.md

 <i><p align=center>You want to split into 3 groups of 2 to quickly get rid of them.
 You cant move out of them otherwise the bar will reset.
 Not getting rid of them will result in raid wipe.</i></p>

+<p align=justify>If you do not manage to finish this gate by now this whole phase will repeat.</p>